oss-infra/awesome-ospo/README.md

 ## OSPO Resources

-- [TODO Group](https://todogroup.org/) - TODO Group is an open group of companies who want to collaborate on practices, tools, and other ways to run successful and effective Open Source Program Offices.
+- [TODO Group](https://todogroup.org/) - The TODO Group is an open group of companies who want to collaborate on practices, tools, and other ways to run successful and effective Open Source Program Offices.
 - [OSPO 101](https://github.com/todogroup/ospo101) - A course on open source program offices for developers who want to make the most out of open source in their organization.
 - [OSPO Mind Map](https://github.com/todogroup/ospology/tree/main/ospo-mindmap) - A mind map of the Open Source Program Office (OSPO) responsibilities, organized by the OSPO responsibilities.
 - [OSPO Survey](https://www.linuxfoundation.org/research/) - Annual survey by The Linux Foundation on the state of open source program offices.